adaptris/interlok-docs-legacy/pages/adapter/adapter-executing-ws.md

 ## Service Generation ##

+{% include important.html content="since 3.11.0; This has been removed, and is only included as an historical archive and will be removed without warning" %}

 This is a more fully featured way of handling a webservice; and is included for completeness.
 In the majority of cases [apache-cxf-soap-service][] will handle everything you need.
 Part of the installation now ships with a tool that will generate Interlok services based on a provided WSDL.
 These generated services can be seamlessly configured into your Adapter configuration.

 This leaves us with a 2 step process;